DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 This solution is quite simple and might be helpful for small datasets, but whenever the number of images in the gallery increases (let's say over 1,000), it takes too long to finish, because it has to compare each query image with all those contained in the gallery set.

-#### Solution 2: Match descriptors with different descriptor
+#### Solution 2: Match descriptors with a different descriptor

 This solution is similar to the previous one, with some differences:

 - it saves the features of query and gallery in pickle format and then performs the search;
 - the descriptor is simpler, since it converts all images to the same color space and then computes the histogram for each of them.

-Despite it is simpler than the previous one, this solution tends to perform better, but still it is time consuming for big datasets.
+Despite it is simpler than the previous one, this solution tends to perform better, but still it is time-consuming for big datasets.

 #### Solution 3: ResNet50

-First of all, a pretrained ResNet50 model is created.
+First of all, a pre-trained ResNet50 model is created.
 Then, we pass the gallery images to the model so that it can extract the features of all of them.
 Secondly, a K-nearest neighbour model is used to find the 10 closest images to the query set.
 This search is conducted through `queryImageAll()`, which:

 1. Imports all query images;
 2. Preprocess them and makes the ResNet model predict them;